Skip to Content

 • snood – to be worn to cover your face in a sandstorm or to keep your head warm

-You can easily pick up T-shirts and hats from the stalls in the medinas if you forget or loose anything.
-In fact, you may want to leave some items to leave until you arrive (the kids would love a Maroc baseball cap or a Maroc football shirt!)
+You can easily pick up T-shirts and hats from the stalls in the medinas if you forget or lose anything.
+In fact, you may want to leave some items until you arrive (the kids would love a Maroc baseball cap or a Moroccan football shirt!)

 Wetsuits for the kids